Ho11ow1/FlowKit/ROADMAP.md

 A list of planned features and improvements for future FlowKit versions.

-## ✅ Completed (v1.0.0)
+## ✅ Completed (v1.1.0)
-- Package restructure & rename with `.asmdef` files
-- Simple public animation API (Tween.cs as a single point)
-- Namespace separation and accessibility cleanup
-- Apache 2.0 licensing and structured documentation
+- [ Core ] Rename Tween -> FlowKitEngine
+- [ Core ] Animation queue system
+- [ Core ] Internal structure fixes to always take into account current values
+- [ Core ] New reset methods which allows resetting each property to it's original inspector-set values
+- [ Core ] Improve API method documentation
+- [ Extras ] New scene & code example + Additional_Notes for usage and troubleshooting

 ## 🔜 In Progress
+- Editor tooling rewrite (Code assist) -> (Live preview)
 - Custom shaders for both 2D and 3D projects
-- Animation queue system

 ## 🧠 Planned
-- Editor tooling improvements (live preview)
+- Additional Text focus effects such as Flicker or Color Cycling